This document is about: SERVER 5

 What distinguishes an "active" user and an "inactive" user?

 Once a player disconnects photon usually cleans up and the actor is removed, but you can define a PlayerTTL in CreateOptions on the client when creating the room.
-If it is strictly positive, Photon waits for that amount of time (which is defined in milliseconds) before cleaning up.
-Meanwhile, the actor is considered inactive and can rejoin the game.
-If that is successfully done, the player is active again.

 The feature is useful if you want to save the game state and allow players to continue or for instance RTS games where players can get disconnected due to bad connectivity but it's OK for a short time (minutes) to allow them to return.